 In the consolidated statements of cash flows, cash flows related to the acquisition and termination of derivatives other than forward commitments were generally classified in investing activities, without regard to whether the derivatives are designated as a hedge of another item.
-Cash flows from commitments accounted for as derivatives that result in the acquisition or sale of mortgage securities or mortgage loans are classified in either: (a) operating activities for trading securities or mortgage loans classified as held-for-sale, or (b) investing activities for available-for-sale securities or mortgage loans classified as held-for-investment.
-Cash flows related to mortgage loans classified as held-for-sale are classified in operating activities until the loans have been securitized and retained as available-for-sale PCs, at which time the cash flows are classified as investing activities.
+Cash flows from commitments accounted for as derivatives that result in the acquisition or sale of mortgage securities or mortgage loans are classified in either: (a) operating activities for trading securities or mortgage loans classified as held-for-sale, or (b) investing activities for available-for-sale securities or mortgage loans classified in operating activities are classified in operating activities until the loans have been securitized and retained as available-for-sale PCs, at which time the cash flows are classified as operating activities.
 Cash flows related to guarantee fees, including buy-up and buy-down payments, are classified as operating activities, along with the cash flows related to the collection and distribution of payments on the mortgage loans underlying PCs.
 Buy-up and buy-down payments are discussed further below in "Swap-Based Issuances of PCs and Structured Securities."